eshnil2000/CarND-LaneLines-P1/README.md

 [image2]: ./Solutions/solidYellowCurve.jpg "Grayscale"
 [image3]: ./Solutions/solidYellowLeftOUTPUT.mp4
-[link1]:  ./Term1_Assignment1.ipynb

 ---
-the Solution to this problem is outlined in the Jupyter Notebook:
+the Solution to this problem is outlined in the Jupyter Notebook: Term1_Assignment1.ipynb
-Term1_Assignment1.ipynb ![Click here]
 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.